kbilsted/CodeQualityAndReadability/Articles/DevOps/ShortDockerTutorial.md

 ```

-## 'docker start' - re-run an existing image
+## 'docker start' - restart an existing container
 The command `docker run .. ` creates a new container.
-If every time you want to run some "docker image" you spin up a new container, you potentially can be using a lot of resources.
-A better approach is to re-start an existing image.
+If you create a new container every time you want to run an image, you may end up with a lot of stopped containers.
+Another approach is to restart an existing container.

 ```
 docker start confident_diffie
 ```

-we use `confident_diffie` but could also just as well have used the ID `3186acd26e02` as the parameter.
+We use `confident_diffie`, but we could also have used the ID `3186acd26e02` as the parameter.